roytang/blog/content/post/2015/09/egx/index.md

 - street-fighter-v
 - london2015
 - streetfighterv
+title: EGX
+---

+I took a trip outside London for the first time in my stay to attend EGX in Birmingham!

 ---

 Apparently it was a bad day to take a train to birmingham for egx as there's a rugby world cup match there today; the train is jam packed and i might be standing for 2hrs :/